Comparing Elastic’s Elasticsearch Service costs to New Relic and DataDog

 How much can data transfer egress charges affect me?

 To get a real sense of data transfer egress charges, we will run through some real-world scenarios of shipping various data types such as logs, metrics, and APM to ESS, New Relic, and DataDog.
-We’ll assume our application runs on the Azure East US 2 region and our ESS deployment runs in the same region.
+We’ll assume all data sent to services is uncompressed — the default setting in many agents — and is configurable depending on the method used to send data to each service.
+We’ll also assume our application runs on the Azure East US 2 region and our ESS deployment runs in the same region.
 With the other SaaS solutions, we’ll use their respective US options.

 When running the same Azure region, the bandwidth charges are currently $0 per GB to transfer data in and out of an availability zone.
 To ensure a fair comparison, we will also include bandwidth charge in case you were running on top of another cloud provider where you could incur in-region data transfer charges.
 As of this post, AWS charges $0.01 per GB for traffic within a region, and GCP charges the same.